 Xinyuan is principally engaged in property development, property investment and the provision of property management services in the PRC.
-Its shares are listed on the NYSE (stock code: XIN).
-The notes derecognised were rated "B-" by Standard & Poor's Rating Services ("S&P") and were listed in SGX-ST.
+Its shares are listed on NYSE (stock code: XIN).
+The notes derecognised were rated "CCC+" by S&P Global Ratings ("S&P") and listed on SGX-ST.